ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 data: "2024-04-20"
 ---

+# Checkpoint 0: The Building Blocks

+The blockchain is made from blocks, but these blocks are made of more fundamental things: accounts, and transactions.
+Web3 can be summarized in this one sentence:

+> Ethereum is network of accounts sending transactions to each other.

+Let's dive into accounts and transations!
+These will explain Checkpoint 1: ⛽️ Gas & Wallets 👛 very nicely for us.

+## Transactions

+Anything sent between accounts are transactions.
+What do they look like?
+Transactions are just like trains.
+They come from somewhere, they go somewhere, they use fuel, and they carry stuff!
+In fact, the funds you're grabbing is the fuel for the train.
+In the next checkpoint, you're going to be minting some NFTs, and you'll need gas to power the trains!
+Think of transactions as "train-sactions".

+## Accounts (externally owned)

+There are two types of accounts, and by the end of the challenge you'll have interacted with both!

+The first kind of accounts are controlled by real people, and are the only account that can initiate transactions.
+You know what else initiates train-sactions?
+Train stations!
+Think of EOAs as train stations.
+They are where trains are initiated on their journey across the blockchain!

+## Accounts (smart contracts)

+Smart contracts are accounts that no one has access to.
+They receive train-sactions, and do stuff!
+No one is allowed in a smart contract.
+What other type of building receives "stuff" and returns other "stuff"?
+Factories!
+Fully autonamous factories where no humans are allowed.
+Think of smart contracts as factories.
+Also "smart contract" is jargon for "smart contract account".
+People don't specify that they're accounts but just know this in the back of your head:

+> Smart contracts are accounts too!

 # Checkpoint 1: ⛽️ Gas & Wallets 👛

 To explain gas we need to explain transactions, and to explain wallets we need to